 Yema Cake and Egg Pie at EKS

-These food did not exactly originate in Quirino, but these are the best yema cake and egg pie that I have ever tasted so I felt the need to tell you about it.
+This food did not exactly originate in Quirino, but these are the best yema cake and egg pie that I have ever tasted so I felt the need to tell you about it.
 Not only are they delicious, they only cost PHP 20 (USD 0.40) a slice, that’s right, 20 pesos for a piece of heaven.
 You can get them from EKS Bakeshop and Restaurant.
 Their other dishes are also equally delicious especially their pork sisig.

 I have tried calling the phone numbers of the Tourism Office from the contact information that I found on blog sites, but nobody picked up my calls.
 Talking with the Tourism Office staff in Quirino is recommended because you can ask them to make an itinerary for you or arrange your tour.
 But let me make this a bit easier for you, here’s the mobile number of our contact person from the Tourism Office, Susan, +63 935-289-9053.
 She’s the one who took care of our van tour.
 When dealing with Susan, make sure that you understood the terms first.
 It’s funny that my friend, Silver, talked with her, repeated the information so many times, yet we still managed to misunderstand everything.
-I’m not even sure if this is due to language barrier.
-The only reason we’re still recommending her tour services is because her son, John, is an excellent tour guide/companion.
+I’m not even sure if this is due to the language barrier.
+The only reason we’re still recommending her tour services is because of her son, John is an excellent tour guide/companion.
 You may also contact John directly through this number, +63 905-736-4351.